-The federal limit of 10 milligrams per liter, or mg/L, equivalent to parts per million, for nitrate in drinking water was set in 1962 and has not been updated.
-This standard was developed to prevent acute cases of methemoglobinemia, known as blue baby syndrome, in which an infant suffers from oxygen deprivation in the blood due to excessive ingestion of nitrate.
+The federal limit of 10 milligrams per liter, or mg/L, equivalent to parts per million, for nitrate in drinking water was set in 1992 and has never been updated.
+This standard was based on a 1962 U.S. Public Health Service recommendation to prevent acute cases of methemoglobinemia, known as blue baby syndrome, which can occur when an infant’s excessive ingestion of nitrate leads to oxygen deprivation in the blood.

-Private wells, especially in farm country, are at risk of containing excessive nitrate.
-A 2000 study by the U.S. Geological Survey found almost one-fifth of shallow drinking water wells in agricultural areas and 4 percent of those in urban areas exceeded the legal limit for nitrate.
+Private wells can contain excessive nitrate, especially in farm country.
+A 2000 study by the U.S. Geological Survey found that almost one-fifth of shallow drinking water wells in agricultural areas and 4 percent of those in urban areas exceeded the legal limit for nitrate.

 How can I be exposed to nitrate?

-The primary source of nitrate exposure for most people in the U.S. is through food.
-Foods high in nitrate include green leafy vegetables, such as spinach, and cured meats, which are commonly preserved with nitrates.
 Although nitrate in cured meat is linked to an increased risk of cancer, cancer-fighting effects have been reported for consumption of green vegetables, even when they contain high amounts of nitrate.
-Researchers believe antioxidants present in vegetables can inhibit nitrate’s carcinogenic potential.
+Researchers suggest that antioxidants present in vegetables can inhibit nitrate’s carcinogenic potential.

 The contribution of drinking water to overall nitrate intake varies by region and dietary patterns.
 Tap water can be the dominant source of exposure to nitrate for formula-fed infants.
-EWG recommends that baby formula should be mixed only with filtered tap water or with bottled water, to avoid exposing the baby to tap water contaminants.
+EWG recommends that baby formula be mixed with filtered tap water only, or with bottled water if filtered tap water is not available, to avoid exposing the baby to tap water contaminants.

 Why is nitrate harmful to health?

-At levels exceeding the federal limit, nitrate can cause methemoglobinemia, also known as blue baby syndrome, where a child suffers from oxygen deprivation in the blood.
+At levels exceeding the federal limit, nitrate can cause blue baby syndrome.
 Nitrate-contaminated water has been linked to adverse reproductive effects and changes in thyroid function.
-A 2010 study by the National Cancer Institute found that women consuming nitrate-contaminated water face a greater risk of thyroid cancer.
+A 2010 study by the National Cancer Institute found that women who consume nitrate-contaminated water face a greater risk of thyroid cancer.
 A 2012 publication from the same group reported a link between nitrate intake and subclinical hypothyroidism in women.

-According to the International Agency for Research on Cancer, once ingested, nitrate is converted into N-nitroso compounds such as nitrosamines and nitrosamides by bacteria in our digestive systems.
-These substances damage DNA and cause cancers in multiple animal species and different organs, including the stomach, bladder, colon, esophagus and blood.
+According to the International Agency for Research on Cancer, once ingested, nitrate is converted into N-nitroso compounds such as nitrosamines by bacteria in the digestive system.
+These substances damage DNA and cause cancer in multiple animal species, in the blood and in different organs, including the stomach, bladder, colon and esophagus.

 How much nitrate is harmful to health?

-The federal legal limit for nitrate in drinking water is sufficient to protect infants from the acute effects of methemoglobinemia.
-But it fails to address the growing concerns of chronic, low-level exposures to nitrate and potential cancer risk from nitrate in drinking water.
+The federal legal limit for nitrate in drinking water fails to address growing concerns about chronic, low-level exposure to nitrate and potential cancer risk.

 What should be done to reduce nitrate pollution of water supplies?

-The concentrations of nitrate in drinking water sources will likely continue to rise as fertilizer use increases in agricultural areas without pollution control measures.
-Once nitrate enters ground and surface water, it lingers for years without breaking down or degrading.
+The concentrations of nitrate in drinking water sources will likely continue to rise as fertilizer use increases in agricultural areas in the absence of pollution control measures.
+Once nitrate enters groundwater and surface water, it lingers for years without breaking down or degrading.

 Removing nitrate from water requires expensive and energy-intensive treatment technologies.
-Therefore, preventing nitrate pollution of ground and surface water is critical, by reducing use of nitrogen-based fertilizers and by using farming techniques that limit nitrate runoff from the fields.
+So it is critical to prevent nitrate pollution of groundwater and surface water by reducing the use of nitrogen-based fertilizers and by using farming techniques that limit nitrate runoff from the fields.

 What can I do to reduce my exposure to nitrate?